IT'S "THE AGE" OF NUTRITION

 As the body ages, dietary needs and preferences change.
 Whereas we could once eat a whole pie and sack out, then get up rarin’ to go, as adults we would feel like a slug.
 Children, like puppies, need huge energy reserves obtained from large portions of calorie-rich and fatty foods but as adults, our energy requirements decline so if we continue to eat like children, we become obese.

 Humans and dogs eat varying quantities of meat and vegetation but as we age, our digestive system appreciates easier to digest and quicker to eliminate foods.
 Dogs are driven by instinct just like the tortoise.
-Dogs can only eat what we give them but it is NOT less protein (3) Your dog may also develop digestive upset as he ages.
+Dogs can only eat what we give them but it shouldn't be less protein.
+[Ref 3 Protein Deficiency] Your dog may also develop digestive upset as he ages.
 Gas, loose stools, or constipation are signs of a weakening digestive system.
 At this stage you must stop feeding commercially prepared foods.
 Imagine setting another place at the table.
 Prepare more food and add table scraps such as meat (not fat) and vegetables.
 If you've never before blessed your dog with raw meat you may have to warm it to "baby bottle" temperature.

 Some of the healthiest foods can be the least expensive; canned mackerel, pork liver, or goat meat are appreciated at any age.
 Shop around.
 You would be surprised how easy it is to buy direct from a butcher or rancher who raises stock naturally.
 Even giant breeds will be fairly easy to feed naturally.
 Buy "sell by" chicken or beef and stock the freezer.
 When preparing broccoli, celery, carrots, fresh greens, etc. don’t throw out the stem or big end.
 Save the best parts for your own gourmet palette and throw the trimmings into a stock pot for the dogs.
 Dump in a can of turnip greens or green beans, some brown rice or sweet potatoes, and let it stew all day (the bones will soften) and viola! a doggy health stew.
 "Health food" is suddenly of interest to people who have been too busy to prepare wholesome food.
 We've been brain-washed into believing that chemically preserved food with a five year shelf life can sustain a healthy life.